Ramadan’s working hours in Saudi Arabia are so lenient that you don’t feel like you are working and hence you can give a lot of time to prayers.

 If your employer is asking you to work for more than the allowed working hours in Saudi Arabia during the month of Ramadan, you are entitled to get overtime as per the rate prescribed in Saudi Labor Law.

-As Non-Muslim workers are legally required to work for 8 hours a day during the month of Ramadan, they are entitled to get overtime for additional time worked after 8 hours.
+As Non-Muslim workers are legally required to work for 8 hours a day, they are entitled to get overtime for additional time worked after 8 hours.

-The Timings of Government and Private Sector during Ramadan
+Timing of Banks and Government Sector during Ramadan

-The timings of all government sector entities, banks, shopping malls, airlines, and private companies change during the month of Ramadan in Saudi Arabia.
-Most of the offices remain open from 10:00 am until 4:00 pm.
+Most of the government offices and banks remain open from 10:00 am until 4:00 pm.
 However, it is better to check with the office you are visiting about their timings.
-Recommended: Jawazat and Muroor office timings during Ramadan